Azure/aks-flex/docs/usages/karpenter.md

 ## Overview

-This guide walks through deploying `karpenter` to an AKS Flex cluster and using Karpenter to automatically provision and deprovision Nebius cloud nodes.
+This guide walks through deploying `karpenter` to an AKS Flex cluster and using Karpenter to automatically provision and deprovision cloud nodes.
 By the end you will have:

 - The karpenter controller running in the cluster
-- A `NebiusNodeClass` and `NodePool` configured for Nebius compute instances
+- `NodeClass` and `NodePool` resources configured for Azure and/or Nebius compute instances
-- Workloads that trigger automatic node scale-up on Nebius
+- Workloads that trigger automatic node scale-up
 - An understanding of how to scale down and clean up provisioned nodes

 Karpenter watches for unschedulable pods and automatically provisions new nodes to meet demand.
+The `karpenter` extends Karpenter with multiple cloud providers:

+- **Azure** (`AKSNodeClass`) — provisions Azure VMs directly into the cluster's node resource group, joining the existing AKS cluster.
-The `karpenter` extends Karpenter with a Nebius cloud provider, allowing it to create and manage Nebius VMs that join the AKS cluster as worker nodes.
+- **Nebius** (`NebiusNodeClass`) — provisions Nebius VMs that join the AKS cluster as worker nodes over WireGuard.

 ## Getting Started

 ### Prerequisites

 - **AKS Flex CLI** -- installed and configured with a `.env` file.
 See [CLI Setup](cli-setup.md).
-- **AKS cluster with WireGuard** -- the cluster must have WireGuard enabled for cross-cloud node connectivity.
-See [AKS Cluster Setup](cli-prepare-aks-cluster.md) (specifically the [Enable with WireGuard](cli-prepare-aks-cluster.md#enable-with-wireguard) section).
+- **AKS cluster** -- an AKS cluster provisioned via the CLI.
+For Nebius nodes, the cluster must also have WireGuard enabled for cross-cloud connectivity.
+See [AKS Cluster Setup](cli-prepare-aks-cluster.md).
-- **Nebius service account credentials** -- a Nebius credentials JSON file for the karpenter controller.
+- **Nebius service account credentials** *(Nebius only)* -- a Nebius credentials JSON file for the karpenter controller.
 See the [Nebius authorized keys documentation](https://docs.nebius.com/iam/service-accounts/authorized-keys).
 - **Helm** -- required for installing the karpenter chart.

 ### Configuration